viacast/epg-editor/README.md

 # Changelog
 * Create menu for multi selected programs.
 * Replace Ctrl selector with Alt.
+* Add Link to download user's manual in help section.
+* Add option to input info by keyboard at TimePicker component.

 # Getting Started with Create React App